giuseppefioccola/draft-fmbk-metaverse/draft-fmbk-icnrg-metaverse.md

 * reducing data sizes through resolution changes, compression, and more efficient encodings.

-{{socialAR-measurements}} performed measurements with five popular social VR platforms.
-The experimental results revealed that all these platforms face fundamental technical challenges considering the claims that often associated with the Metaverse.
+{{socialVR-measurements}} performed measurements with five popular social VR platforms.
+The experimental results revealed that all these platforms face fundamental technical challenges considering the claims that are often associated with the Metaverse.
 One issue was poor scalability with respect to the number of users in one session: throughput, end-to-end latency, and on-device computation resource utilization increase almost linearly with the number of users.
 Other